zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-1.md

 This is amazing!
 We just have the building blocks of a web framework!
 # Conclusion
 That was amazing.
 If you like this blog post, be sure to check out two days after this blog
 post.
-In the next blog post, I am thinking of exception handlers and 404 handlers.
+In the next blog post, I think I am going to do exception and 404 handlers.